ucsc/pantheon-workflow/README.md

 The following describes the scripts in this repository:

 - **pull-content:** This script uses [rsync](https://rsync.samba.org/) to sync the `wp-content/uploads/` directories from your Pantheon `DEV` install to your local environment.
-As described above, Pantheon omits this directory and the subdirectories contained therein from it's repo (which makes sense, as these can become quite large).
-This script may be used in both local development environments, as each environment will need this data locally in order to resolve properly.
+As mentioned above, for Git efficiency Pantheon omits this directory and the subdirectories contained therein from the repo.
+This script may be used in both local development environments, as each environment will need this data locally in order for the _work_ to _flow_ properly.
 - **push-content:** This script uses [rsync](https://rsync.samba.org/) to sync the `wp-content/uploads/` directory of your local development environment with the Pantheon `DEV` environment.
-This script is not used as frequently as `pull-content`, as most of the time one is adding content and files directly to the Pantheon `DEV` environment.
-This especially true if many people are working on content development for a site.
+This script is not used as frequently as `pull-content`, as most of the time one is adding content and files directly to the Pantheon `DEV` environment (this especially true if many people are working on content development for a site).
+But if you begin your project locally and want to push your initial work up to Pantheon, this is the script to do it with.
 - **synctheme:** This script will sync the files of your theme or plugin from your local install containing clones of those repos to the local install of the Pantheon repo.

 - **rsync-exclude.txt:** this file is similar to a `.gitignore` file but for rsync.
 It lists all the files and directories you want to exclude when you run the `synctheme` script.
 At the very least it should include your `.git/` directory and your `.gitignore` file.

+## The Plugin

+As mentioned above, this workflow depends on two _complete_ WordPress installs on your local development machine, including MySQL databases.
+While the scripts in this repository will keep the files in sync, we will use a special WordPress Developer's plugin called [wp-sync-db](#) to keep the databases in sync.
+This plugin will need to be installed and activated on both local WordPress installs.

+- **[wp-sync-db](#):** A WordPress developer's plugin that enables syncing WordPress databases between installs.
+The link is to a github repo.
+The plugin is free.

+(The same concept applies to Drupal; however, I am unaware of a similar Drupal developer's module that will achieve the same thing.)

+## Editing the scripts

+_note: As described above, these are [bash](https://ryanstutorials.net/bash-scripting-tutorial/bash-script.php) scripts comprised of [rsync](https://rsync.samba.org/) commands.
+They can be edited in any text editor, just be sure to maintain the [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) located at the top of the file and make them executable._

 There are a few edits you need to make to make these scripts work for your project.

-#### Pull Content
+### Pull Content

+Contents of the `pull-content` script.

 ```shell
 #!/bin/bash